CLTPayne/cv/README.md

 **Board of Directors for Town Hall and Symphony Hall, Birmingham** (February 2011 - October 2013)
 On the board for the charitable organisation that runs two of the UK’s leading performance venues.

+## Education

+**University of Birmingham** (September 2005 to July 2008)
+- B.A.
+English and History with Honours (First Class)
+- Awarded annual prize - Most Proficient in English Literature

 ## Interests
 **Art & Design** (which means scrolling the internet and when I really love something adding it to my [Pinterest][6] boards or countless folders of photos and screen shots)